-Master of International Business Management (Thesis) at Halic University: Tuition: $5000 Entire Program
+Master of International Business Management (Thesis) at Halic University: Tuition: $6,000 Entire Program (After Scholarship)

 Until 1980s the term “exporter” meant a company which is capable of arranging customs and foreign exchange formalities of goods ordered by foreign buyers in most of the developing countries.
 Similarly, “importer” meant a company who have the ability of customs clearance of goods forwarded by foreign sellers.
 For example, most of Turkish exporters and importers did not have direct communication with their foreign counterparts.
 Exporters used to sell their commodities through buying agencies or purchasing representatives of foreign companies.
 Importers used to buy through sales representatives or agencies of foreign sellers.
 Naturally, foreign companies’ sales or buying conditions prevailed both in export and import transactions.